Brunozhon/SwiftReference/README.md

 > 9.9999
 > 0.0001
 > ```
 > See?
-They all have a floating point?
+They all have a floating point.
 What is a floating point?
 > A floating point is a decimal point.
 This is a decimal point (in case you forgot):
 > ```
 > .